Survival Strength

 Hydration and Meal Timing

-• Hydration: Aim for at least 3 liters of water daily.
+• Hydration: Aim for at least 1 gallon of water daily.
+I'd tell you in liters, but that's not happening.
+I'm an American, I win, drink by the gallon!
 In high-stress situations, carry electrolyte tablets to replenish vital minerals.

 Diet Plans for Survival and Fitness